 Blunder #4: Hiring Agencies without Due Diligence – It is common practice to bring in external vendors to make up for the lack of in-house expertise/resources for various campaign activities.
 However, rather than proving to be an efficient solution, this often brings disastrous results.
 Most agencies lack a real understanding of marketing goals and are only focused on finishing the project (at any cost).
 Making matters worse is the practice of hiring multiple agencies for one campaign – a media agency for creating videos, another vendor for medical writing, a publisher for creating marketing collaterals and so on.
 In such cases, marketing managers are estimated to spend an alarming 90% of their time and energy on coordination and vendor management, losing sight of ultimate marketing objectives.

 Solution: End-To-End Service Providers – Pharma marketers must invest enough time and efforts to select an agency with proven experience and expertise in physician engagement.
-A vendor who understands the pulse of your target audience and devises innovative ways of fulfilling its every need will prove to be a valuable ally.
-Professional marketing partners like Docplexus offer proven end-to-end marketing solutions that deliver great outcomes and are much better than so-called individual ‘specialists’.
+A vendor who understands the pulse of your target audience and devises innovative ways of fulfilling their every need will prove to be a valuable ally.
+Professional marketing partners like Docplexus offer end-to-end marketing solutions that deliver great outcomes and are much better than so-called individual ‘specialists’.

-Blunder #5: Treating Online Media as an Afterthought – Docplexus research on social media usage in pharma marketing revealed that less than half of Indian pharma giants were committed to digital media, even in 2017.
+Blunder #5: Treating Online Connect as an Afterthought – Docplexus research on social media usage in pharma marketing revealed that less than half of Indian pharma giants were committed to digital media in 2017.
 An orthodox marketing outlook, lack of clarity about regulations, and failed initial attempts have led pharma marketers to treat digital as a ‘nice-to-have’ but not a ‘must-have’ element of the marketing mix.
 In doing so, they are losing out on providing a comprehensive and personalized connect that doctors are getting so accustomed to.
 This haphazard approach is also keeping them from gaining valuable, real-time insights into their customers’ mindsets and needs.

 Solution: A Digital Mindset – Digital marketing can never be successful unless it is driven from the top.
 Only a strategic ‘digital first’ approach from the C-Suite will ensure rich returns from new-age marketing channels.
 Consistency, commitment, and perseverance are necessary for optimal outcomes of digital marketing.
-Last but not the least is the seamless integration of online and offline marketing initiatives in a way that contributes to the same end-goals yet fully exploits the prowess of each channel.
+Last but not least is the seamless integration of online and offline marketing initiatives in a way that contributes to the same end-goals yet fully exploits the prowess of each channel.